-Owlsbury Farm, Rotherfield, Sussex

-February - March 1986
+Owlsbury Farm, Rotherfield, Sussex.
+February - March 1986.

-The field group trenched the bloomery at TQ 529277 as part of a project to discover if sites in close relation to each other were contemporary.
-Six sherds of Romano-British native ware were discovered.
+The Field Group trenched the bloomery at TQ/529277 as part of a project to discover if sites in close relation to each other were contemporary.
+Six sherds of Romano-British native were discovered.

-A bloomery at Broomfield Kent
+A bloomery at Broomfield, Kent.
+April 1986.

-April 1986

-Invited by Mr John Paine, a WIRG member, the field group visited the site of a previously unknown bloomery in Kingswood (TQ 840513).
+Invited by Mr.John Paine, a WIRG member, the Field Group visited the site of a previously unknown bloomery in Kingswood (TQ/840513).
 Two concentrations of tap slag, one notable for burnt clay and furnace lining, were examined in a scatter of slag which extended over an area of paddock, 130m by 30m.
-The bloomery is on Lower Greensand and lies about three miles from Lenham where the bases of two Roman shaft furnaces have been excavated.
+The bloomery is on.
+Lower Greensand and lies about 3 miles from Lenham where the bases of two Roman shaft furnaces have been excavated.
 This is another of an increasing number of bloomery sites discovered on the Lower Greensand in Kent, forming a group somewhat apart from the rest of the Wealden sites.